Sarah Smith (director): Career

-As creative director she was co-executive producer for the 2012 film The Pirates!
-Band of Misfits, where she secured rights to adapt it from the books it was based on.
-Smith would go on to direct her first feature film, Arthur Christmas, which was released in 2011.
-In 2012, Smith expressed disappointment over Arthur Christmas not being nominated for the Academy Award for Best Animated Feature when a film such as Puss in Boots did that year, remarking, "you've got to be kidding me".
+As a creative director at Aardman, she was the co-executive producer for the 2012 stop-motion animated film The Pirates!
+In an Adventure with Scientists! where she secured rights to adapt it from Gideon Defoe's The Pirates! book series.
+Smith wrote and directed her first animated feature film Arthur Christmas which was theatrically released in November 2011 by Columbia Pictures and Sony Pictures Releasing.

+In 2012, Smith described her satisfaction with the Christmas lights display in London's Piccadilly Circus that promoted Arthur Christmas in the year prior, saying that it affirmed to her that it reached the general public.
+She also expressed disappointment over the film not being nominated for the Academy Award for Best Animated Feature when a film such as Puss in Boots did that year, remarking, "you've got to be kidding me".

-Smith co-founded the animation studio Locksmith in 2014 with Aardman executive Julie Lockhart, and with the financial backing of Elisabeth Murdoch.
-She directed the studio's first film, Ron's Gone Wrong, which was released in 2021.
-Smith left Locksmith in June 2021 and was replaced by Natalie Fischer as CEO.
+Smith co-founded the animation studio Locksmith Animation in 2014 with Aardman executive Julie Lockhart and media executive businesswoman Elisabeth Murdoch.
+Smith wrote, directed and executive-produced Locksmith's first animated feature film Ron's Gone Wrong which was theatrically released by 20th Century Studios in October 2021.
+Smith left Locksmith in June 2021 and was replaced by Natalie Fischer as the studio's new CEO.